Ivordir/Okolors/README.md

 | Český Krumlov (25%) | 1152  | 864    | 294989        | 20        |
 | Lake Mendota (25%)  | 960   | 1440   | 264149        | 18        |

-Oftentimes, especially for large images, loading the image from disk takes longer than it does for Okolors to generate the palette!
+Oftentimes, especially for large images, loading and decoding the image takes longer than it does for Okolors to generate the palette!

 # References